What was here before?

-Morris Park Avenue, Tomlinson Avenue, Van Nest Avenue and Haight Avenue form the boundaries of the park, which stands on the site of the Woodmansten Inn, the former mansion of the Pearsall Family.
-In the 1920’s, the Inn became a roadhouse presenting music by the great performers of the era - Helen Morgan for one.
-It burned down in the 1930’s.
-Another section of the park was once the grandstand of the fabled Morris Park Racetrack built in 1888 when John A. Morris (1836-1895) acquired land in the Morris Park area.
+This playground stands on the site of the Woodmansten Inn, the former mansion of the Pearsall Family.
+In the 1920s, the Inn became a roadhouse presenting music by great performers of the era before it burned down in the 1930s.
+Another section of the park was once the grandstand for the fabled Morris Park Racetrack built in 1888 and owned by businessman and thoroughbred horseracing enthusiast John A. Morris (1836-1895).
 The complex included a racetrack, stables, and a five-story clubhouse in the style of a Pompeiian villa.
-At its peak, it was the most fashionable attraction in the Bronx.
-It closed in 1904.
+Before it closed in 1904, it was the most fashionable attraction in the Bronx at its peak.

-The City of New York acquired the real estate for development in 1907.
-In July 1908, the Aeronautic Society of New York began to lease the racetrack from the City and used it to hold the world's first public air meet.
+The City of New York acquired this site for development in 1907.
+In July 1908, the Aeronautic Society of New York leased the racetrack from the City and used it to hold the world's first public air meet.
 The airfield remained in operation through December 1910, after which the land was divided into 3,019 lots and auctioned off.
-Private homes began appearing, and Morris Park developed into the residential area it is today.

 How did this site become a playground?

 The City of New York acquired the property for Loreto Playground by condemnation for park purposes in 1949 and it opened in 1951.
 In 1988, lighting was installed in the playground to allow for evening sports.
 In 1997, the playground and play equipment were upgraded.
 For several years, the playground featured a roller hockey rink, which was upgraded in 2000 and 2005, though usage of the rink declined and by 2015 plans were made for its removal.
 In 2021, it was replaced by a multi-use field for baseball and soccer and a walking track.